sanity-io/hydrogen-sanity/packages/hydrogen-sanity/README.md

 ### Using Sanity TypeGen

-If you are using TypeGen with `overloadClientMethods: true`, which is the default behavior, you _must_ install `@sanity/client` as a direct dependency in your project.
-This is required because TypeGen uses [TypeScript declaration merging](https://www.typescriptlang.org/docs/handbook/declaration-merging.html) to add type definitions for your GROQ queries:
+If you are using TypeGen with `overloadClientMethods: true`, TypeGen uses [TypeScript declaration merging](https://www.typescriptlang.org/docs/handbook/declaration-merging.html) to add type definitions for your GROQ queries:

 ```ts
 // sanity.types.ts